-- 1. -Students must take six courses for a total of eighteen credit hours.
-Students must also earn a cumulative GPA of 2.25 or better in courses applied to the minor. - 2. -All students in Gender Studies will be required to take HIS 271/371 U.S. Women's History for a total of three hours - 3. -- The remaining fifteen hours are selected from among the following courses.

-No more than six (6) hours can be taken from any one discipline.
-Six hours must be at the upper division level:
+- 1. Students must take six courses for a total of eighteen credit hours.
+Students must also earn a cumulative GPA of 2.25 or better in courses applied to the minor. - 2.
+No more than six (6) hours can be taken from any one discipline. - 3.
+Six hours must be at the upper division level. - Relevant internship hours may be substituted for three hours of the minor requirements.